 How to leave work at work

-Whether you enjoy your job or not it can be stressful and consume your life.
-After all, we do depend on our job to pay the bills, buy food and create a comfortable living environment.
+Whether you enjoy your job or not, it can be stressful and consume your life.
+After all, we depend on our jobs to pay the bills, buy food and create a comfortable living environment.

-Stress can have a negative effect not just on your health but also your mood.
+Stress can have an adverse effect not just on your health but also on your mood.
 Common effects include:

 • Insomnia